saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

         print(line<b>.split(':')[1].strip()</b>)
 </pre>

 Let's look into another example on a Cisco NX-OS.
-The following output is returned after issuing <b>show ipv6 ospfv3 neighbors</b>.
+The string we are working with is the output of the <b>show ipv6 ospfv3 neighbors</b> command.
 To extract the OSPFv3 neighbor ID and interface behind which we find the neighbor, we can use the same approach as we used earlier:

 ```python
 from pprint import pprint